analysis-tools-dev/static-analysis/README.md

 * [dawnscanner](https://github.com/thesp0nge/dawnscanner) - a static analysis security scanner for ruby written web applications.
 It supports Sinatra, Padrino and Ruby on Rails frameworks.
 * [flay](https://github.com/seattlerb/flay) - Flay analyzes code for structural similarities.
 * [flog](https://github.com/seattlerb/flog) - Flog reports the most tortured code in an easy to read pain report.
 The higher the score, the more pain the code is in.
+* [include-gardener](https://github.com/feddischson/include_gardener) - a multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.
 * [laser](https://github.com/michaeledgar/laser) - Static analysis and style linter for Ruby code.
 * [pelusa](https://github.com/codegram/pelusa) - Static analysis Lint-type tool to improve your OO Ruby code
 * [quality](https://github.com/apiology/quality) - Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.